Lindsey Graham Says Donald Trump’s Buffalo Protester Tweet Is An Unhelpful ‘Unfounded Accusation’

-Senator Lindsey Graham addressed President Donald Trump’s tweet about the 75-year-old Buffalo protester named Martin Gugino who remains hospitalized after police pushed him during protests over George Floyd’s death in the custody of now-former Minneapolis police officers.
-Manu Raju, CNN’s Senior Congressional Correspondent, tweeted about Graham’s response to questions about the president’s tweet that suggested the elderly man might be an “ANTIFA provocateur” earlier this week.
+Sen. Lindsey Graham addressed President Donald Trump’s tweet about 75-year-old Buffalo protester Martin Gugino, who remains hospitalized after police pushed him during protests over George Floyd’s death in the custody of now-former Minneapolis police officers.
+Manu Raju, CNN’s senior congressional correspondent, tweeted about Graham’s response to questions about the president’s tweet that suggested the elderly man might be an “ANTIFA provocateur” earlier this week.

 “Graham on Trump’s Buffalo tweet: ‘I don’t know how that advances any cause.
 It’s an unfounded accusation.
-I don’t think it’s helpful.'” tweeted Raju of Senator Graham of South Carolina.
+I don’t think it’s helpful.'” the reporter tweeted.

-‘Buffalo protester shoved by Police could be an ANTIFA provocateur.
+“Buffalo protester shoved by Police could be an ANTIFA provocateur.
 75 year old Martin Gugino was pushed away after appearing to scan police communications in order to black out the equipment.
 One America News Network, I watched, he fell harder than was pushed.
 Was aiming scanner.
-Could be a set up?’ is the tweet from President Trump that Graham responded about.
+Could be a set up?” read Trump’s original tweet.

 Thank you, South Carolina!
 On to November… pic.twitter.com/GHpRZ1F7Uz